Sitemap

 “The government should also move towards having a dual system of national accounts, labour accounts alongside money accounts because at the level of national economic policy there are many issues on which labour accounts would be more informative than money accounts.
 Money accounts hide the fact that what government economic policy really does is reallocate society’s labour.”

-Cockshott also rightly says that recognition of Marx’s labour theory of value, which has been proven by statistical mechanics, should be incorporated in law (pp162–3).
+Cockshott also rightly says that recognition of Marx’s labour theory of value, which has been proven by statistical mechanics (with higher labour-intensity producing higher rates of profit) should be incorporated in law (pp162–3).

 “If we consider the previous measures and the revolutionary pedagogy that would follow from them it should be relatively easy to pass a referendum on such a law.
 Following such a law being passed, there would be a huge wave of worker activism as workers and unions sought to end the cheating and to see which day and their ancestors had been subjected.
 It would also bring about a very large increase in real wages, cementing support for the socialist government.
 The employing class on the other hand would see sharp falls in their unearned incomes.
 Employers who were active factory managers would of course still be legally entitled to be paid for the hours that they put in managing the firm, just like any other employee.”

-In summary, pegging currency to labour should be at the top of the list of socialist and working class demands, but in historical terms, it is now also — for the first time given the senility of capitalism and the advanced development of the productive forces — becoming an economic necessity, along with public ownership of the means of production.
-That is, of course, if society is to escape the impending descent into barbarism.
+In summary, pegging currency to labour should be near the top of the list of socialist and working class demands, but in historical terms, it is now also — for the first time given the senility of capitalism and the advanced development of the productive forces — becoming an economic necessity, along with public ownership of the means of production.

 --